SDA Doctrine Versus Bible Truth: Three Angels' Messages

 message, which shows the way into the most holy place.
 I saw that as the Jews crucified Jesus, so the nominal churches had crucified these messages, and therefore they have no knowledge of the way into the most holy, and they cannot be benefited by the intercession of Jesus there.
 Like the Jews, who offered their useless sacrifices, they offer up their useless prayers to the apartment which Jesus has left; and Satan, pleased with the deception, assumes a religious character, and leads the minds of these professed Christians to himself, working with his power, his signs and lying wonders, to fasten them in his snare. ...
 He also comes as an angel of light and spreads his influence over the land by means of false reformations.
 The churches are elated, and consider that God is working marvelously for them, when it is the work of another spirit.8

-So, all of the revivals over the past 170 years, including the crusades of Dwight Moody and Billy Graham, were merely false reformations that are the work of Satan.
-Ellen White emphasizes this point:
+Thus, all of the revivals over the past 180 years, including the crusades of Dwight Moody and Billy Graham, were merely false reformations that are the work of Satan.
+Ellen White emphasizes there have been no true converts to Christianity in modern revivals:

 I saw that the mysterious signs and wonders, and false reformations would increase, and spread.
 The reformations that were shown me, were not reformations from error to truth; but from bad to worse; for those who professed a change of heart, had only wrapt about them a religious garb, which covered up the iniquity of a wicked heart.
 Some appeared to have been really converted, so as to deceive God's people; but if their hearts could be seen, they would appear as black as ever.9